 Building lean muscle is the foundation for creating an attractive, sharp, muscular build.
 Yes…it takes work, but it is not a complicated process.
 Anyone can do it with a little discipline and solid dose of motivation.

 After the first 6 to 8 weeks, your motivation will likely become self-perpetuating.
 There’s a lot to be said for the old saying…success breeds success.
-As you start to see improvements in your physique and your mirror looks different, that will fuel your motivation.
+As you start to see improvements in your physique and your old clothes start to fit again, that will fuel your motivation.

-The physique that this site will help you achieve is not the overbuilt, musclehead look.
+The physique that we like at A Lean Life is not the overbuilt, musclehead look.
 That is not the preferred look for the average person.
 Why?

 - You probably don’t have 2 hours a day to spend in the gym.

-- More importantly, you (like me) recognize that by far the most attractive build is lean and hard…plain and simple.
-It’s just not the huge, overdone look.
+- More importantly, you recognize that the most attractive build is lean and hard, not huge and overdone.

-- So let’s start a journey, step by step, to a new you.
-All of the tools (and more) are here for you on this site to help you build lean muscle and lose fat.
+Start a journey, step by step, to a new you.
+All of the tools (and more) are here for you to help you build lean muscle and lose fat.